MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-vred-core-content.md

 ### Results on NCasT4_v3

 The following table shows the render time in seconds for various available NCasT4_v3 series VM instances.
-The results for a NCasT4_v3 series VM with 8 vCPUs (cores) serves as the baseline for computing the relative speed increase of the rest of the instances.
+The results for a NCasT4_v3 series VM with 8 vCPUs (cores) serve as the baseline for computing the relative speed increase of the rest of the instances.

 | VM Name | Number of nodes | Number of vCPUs | Number of GPUs | Render time (sec) | Relative speed increase |
 | --- | --- | --- | --- | --- | --- |